davepinch/pinchy.cc/content/singularities/the-mechanics-of-the-cartesian-grid/3/an-infinite-grid-all-lines-parallel.md

 ---
-title: "an infinite grid, all lines parallel"
+title: "an infinite grid, all lines in parallel"
 next: "the grid constructed as we observe"
 type: fragment
 ---